 Ingredient Notes and Substitutions

-- Chicken – You can use leftover chicken, shred up a rotisserie chicken, or even use canned chicken.
+- Chicken: You can use leftover turkey, shred up a rotisserie chicken, or even use canned.
 You can also substitute turkey breast – a fantastic idea for Thanksgiving leftovers!
+To make this easy, use your Instant Pot to make shredded chicken breast!

-- Filling – We use a mix of frozen vegetables, chicken broth, and cream of mushroom soup.
+- Filling: We use a mix of frozen vegetables like onions, carrots, peas, and corn, chicken broth, and cream of mushroom soup.
 You can substitute any combination of vegetables you like.

 Are you a fan of easy dinner casseroles?

 We have lots of other recipes to choose from!
-Favorites include Slow Cooker Cheesy Hash Brown Casserole, Bisquick Cheeseburger Pie, and Chicken Tater Tot Casserole.
+Favorites include slow cooker cheesy hash brown casserole and tater tot and chicken casserole.

-Helpful Tips for Making Chicken Pot Pie Casserole
+How to Make Chicken Pot Pie Bisquick Casserole

-Poking a few holes in the top of the crust before baking will let the steam escape and avoid a mushy or soggy crust.
+Poking a few holes in the top of the crust before baking will let the steam escape and create a golden brown topping, avoiding a mushy or soggy crust.

 - Let the casserole rest for at least 5 minutes before serving.